dotnet/runtime/docs/coreclr/botr/xplat-minidump-generation.md

 **Stack overflow exception**

 Like the severe memory corruption case, if the signal handler (`SIGSEGV`) gets control it can detect most stack overflow cases and does trigger a core dump.
 There are still many cases where this doesn't happen and the OS just terminates the process.
+There is a bug in the earlier versions (2.1.x or less) of the runtime where _createdump_ isn't invoked for any stack overflow.

 ### FreeBSD/OpenBSD/NetBSD ###